A number of things to know about Pi

 (CNN)Math enthusiasts know all about it, and the rest of the population is probably hoping for cherry pie.

 But March 14 is Pi Day.
-While last year stretched the symbolic celebration out a little longer -- to 3.1415 -- each year presents ample opportunity for learning.
+And each year presents ample opportunity for learning.

 A few more tidbits about pi and Pi Day:

-Pi is essential in architecture and construction and was used frequently by early astronomers.
-Pi has been known for about 4,000 years, but it started to be called by the Greek letter only in the 1700s.
+-- Pi is essential in architecture and construction and was used frequently by early astronomers.

+-- Pi has been known for about 4,000 years, but it started to be called by the Greek letter only in the 1700s.

+-- There are no occurrences of the sequence 123456 in the first million digits of pi .

+-- Pi Day started 28 years ago at San Francisco's Exploratorium.
 Physicist Larry Shaw, who worked in the electronics group at the museum, started celebrating pi on March 14, 1988, primarily with museum staffers.
 The tradition has grown to embrace math enthusiasts from all walks of life.

 For more about pi, visit www.piday.org.